 - Use data to make informed decisions

 The first step is to ensure there are clear outcomes in place that support an organization or program’s goals.
-We work to develop SMART outcomes: specific, measurable, achievable, relevant, and timely.
-In this step, we typically review or develop a logic model (we have a blog focused on developing logic models and a free tool here), which is just a technical description of aligning your programs to the change (or outcomes) that you want to accomplish.
-For example, a college-readiness program may want to increase the number of students who can (1) identify a major or career they are interested in pursuing after high school; or (2) understand how to apply for college financial aid.
+We work to develop SMART results: specific, measurable, achievable, relevant, and timely.
+In this step, we typically review or create a logic model (a blog focused on producing logic models and a free tool here), which is just a technical description of aligning your programs to the change (or outcomes) you want to accomplish.
+For example, a college-readiness program may wish to increase the number of students who can (1) identify a major or career they are interested in pursuing after high school or (2) understand how to apply for college financial aid.

-The second step focuses on having the right data tools and systems in place to measure and report back on the designated outcomes.
+The second step focuses on having the right data tools and systems to measure and report on the designated outcomes.
 We help organizations determine the most appropriate tool(s) to collect, track and monitor the accomplishment of the identified outcomes.
-We consider organizational capacity (staff time, knowledge, and budget) when suggesting data tools.
-Some examples could include participant surveys, assessments, and student academic records.
+When suggesting data tools, we consider organizational capacity (staff time, knowledge, and budget).
+Some examples include participant surveys, assessments, and student academic records.
 We work to have data tools that are valid and reliable and will provide the data necessary to monitor progress.

 Some common research questions that drive many organizations to conduct program evaluations to get answers include:

 - Are program participants being reached as intended?
 If yes, why?
 If not, we also want to know why.

 - To what extent are desired program changes occurring?
 Was there a significant difference or just a tiny difference?
 Is there a specific group that is not being impacted?

 - Is the program worth the resources it costs?
 What is the “return on investment” for this program or service?